ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 - i18n: yes/no
 - Testing frameworks: Gatling, Cucumber, Protractor

+Other technologies such as social login (with Google, Facebook, Twitter), Elasticsearch, Spring Websocket, Swagger-codegen, and Apache Kafka are also listed for integration.

 Find out more about each generator option [here](https://www.jhipster.tech/creating-an-app/#2).

 **TODO: pull down the beta for version 5 to check for additions or deletions, or simply revisit once released**